Off the Beaten Path in Beijing

-You could easily spend a day walking around this post-industrial-chic neighborhood of 50-year-old decommissioned communist-era factories and warehouses converted into artists’ spaces, galleries, boutiques, coffee shops and restaurants, often compared to New York’s Greenwich Village or SoHo.
+You could easily spend a day walking around this post-industrial-chic neighborhood of 50-year-old, decommissioned, communist-era factories and warehouses (now converted into artists’ spaces, galleries, boutiques, coffee shops, and restaurants), often compared to New York’s Greenwich Village or SoHo.